Integrated Student Services

 Our Integrated Student Services operate on two levels:

-Level 1: Widely Accessible Services
+Tier 1: Widely Accessible Services

 Level One services are those that are widely accessible to any student at a CIS partner school site.
 They are short-term preventative measures with durations of a few hours or days, provided on an as-needed basis.
 Students do not need to be enrolled in specific CIS initiatives to benefit from such resources and services, but simply need to be members of the school population at large.
 Some examples of Level One resources or services include clothing or school supplies, topic-specific assemblies, career fairs, field trips, health screenings, and grief counseling.

-Level 2: Targeted and Sustained Services
+Tier 2: Targeted and Sustained Services

 Unlike Level One services, from which virtually any student in a school may benefit, Level Two services are targeted at students with specific needs.
 These services typically include some type of enrollment or assignment procedure and are outlined in a student's individualized plan.
 They are sustained interventions with durations of several weeks, months, or an entire school year.
 Level Two services are designed to achieve one or more monitored outcomes, such as improved academic performance, attendance, or behavior.
 Examples of such interventions include tutoring, mentoring, individual counseling, before- and after-school programs, and community service.